operasoftware/devopera/articles/_posts/2014-09-26-better-font-face.md

 license: cc-by-3.0
 ---

 `@font-face` is an established staple in the diet of almost half of the web.
 According to the HTTP Archive, 47% of web sites make a request for at least one custom web font.
 What does this mean for a casual browser of the web?
-In this article, I will make the argument that current implementations of `@font-face` are actually harmful to the performance and usability of the web.
-These problems are exacerbated by the fact that developers have started using @font-face for two completely different use cases: Content fonts and Icon fonts, of which should be handled differently.
+In this article, I make the argument that current implementations of `@font-face` are actually harmful to the performance and usability of the web.
+These problems are exacerbated by the fact that developers have started using `@font-face` for two completely different use cases: _content fonts_ and _icon fonts_, which should be handled differently.
 But there is hope.
 We can make small changes to how these fonts load to mitigate those drawbacks and make the web work better for everyone.

 First—let’s discuss what `@font-face` gets right.

 ## Initiating a Font Download

-What happens when you slap a fancy new @font-face custom web font into your CSS?
+What happens when you slap a fancy new `@font-face` custom web font into your CSS?
 As it turns out—not much.
-Just including a `@font-face` block will not actually initiate a download of the remote font file from the server in almost all browsers (except IE8).
+Just including a `@font-face` block doesn’t actually initiate a download of the remote font file from the server in almost all browsers (except IE8).

 	/* Does not download */
 	@font-face {